 91. Would you rather compete in the Olympics or direct a movie that was nominated for an Oscar?

-92. Would you rather sing karaoke with the head of our department or be on a group call with the CEO and your parents?Try collaboration software from Asana
+92. Would you rather sing karaoke with the head of our department or be on a group call with the CEO and your parents?Improve team collaboration with Asana

 Hypothetical questions are things that will probably never come to pass, but can be fun to brainstorm anyways.
 To take team bonding to the next level, make a game out of explaining your answers in great detail.
 The team member who commits most passionately wins!